 'The brethren think in respect of their obstinance in syne, that there was no way to prevent their falls, except they were put in sundrie yles (isles.)'

 '...the forsaid Wm Leyth adulterer should not come in companie heirafter in any place with Janet Smith nor reside in any one yle where she resideth, or shall reside heirafter, under the paine of ANE HUNDRETH POUND.'

 To put this into perspective, one hundred pounds was worth about the same in cash today as Fifteen thousand, five hundred and twenty pounds.
 FIFTEEN THOUSAND POUNDS!!

 So far, so usual, but we had never read about an 'Elfbelt' which in April 1644 was ordered by the church to be melted down and for the silver to be returned to it's owner.
 "In respect it had been a monument of superstition"

-According to Smith's The Church In Orkney, the belts were 'worn for a protection against the supposed attacks of their imaginary foes, the elfs or fairies.'
+According to Smith's The Church In Orkney, the belts were silver and 'worn for a protection against the supposed attacks of their imaginary foes, the elfs or fairies.'
 AMAZING.

 We also spent a long time thinking that people were being called 'flanderers' and wondered (and indeed hoped) if this had anything to do with flans.
 We then realised that it was 'slander' written with a funny, long medieval 's'.

 Orkney Archive reference OCR/4/1 - Presbytery Minutes of Orkney, 1639-1646